 _______________

-26 11.44.3 and 11.44B.1 Upon receipt of this information and whenever it appears from reliable information available that a notified assignment has not been brought into use in accordance with No. 11.44 and/or No. 11.44B, as the case may be, the consultation procedures and subsequent applicable course of action prescribed in No. 13.6 shall apply, as appropriate.
-(WRC-15)
+26 11.44.3, 11.44B.1 and ADD 11.44C.3 Upon receipt of this information and whenever it appears from reliable information available that a notified frequency assignment has not been brought into use in accordance with No. 11.44, No. 11.44B or No. MOD 11.44C as the case may be, the consultation procedures and subsequent applicable course of action prescribed in No. 13.6 shall apply, as appropriate.
+(WRC-19)

 MOD BEL/F/I/LIE/LUX/HOL/71/4#50018

-11.44C (SUP - WRC-03)-A7(A)-NGSO-MILESTONES] (WRC-19) applies, has been maintained on one of the notified orbital planesADD AA of the non-geostationary-satellite system for a continuous period of 90 days.
+11.44C A frequency assignment to a space station in a non-geostationary-satellite orbit with the “Earth” as the reference body shall be considered as having been brought into use when a space station in the non-geostationary-satellite orbit with the capability of transmitting or receiving that frequency assignment has been deployed for a continuous period of 90 daysADD BB and, for frequency assignments to which Resolution [BEL/F/I/LIE/LUX/HOL-A7(A)-NGSO-MILESTONES] (WRC-19) applies, has been maintained on one of the notified orbital planesADD AA of the non-geostationary-satellite system for a continuous period of 90 days.
 The notifying administration shall so inform the Bureau within 30 days from the end of the 90-day periodMOD 26, ADD CC.
 On receipt of the information sent under this provision, the Bureau shall make that information available on the ITU website as soon as possible.
 (WRC-19)

 ADD BEL/F/I/LIE/LUX/HOL/71/5#50019